-For any rational solution $\lambda = (p,q,r;a,b;x)$ to Problem $\rII$ there exists a positive integer $k$ such that $k \bp := (k p, k q; k r) \in \Z^3$, so it makes sense to ask whether the integral solution $k \lambda$ comes from contiguous relations.
-If the answer is ``yes" for some $k \in \N$, we say that the rational solution $\lambda$ {\sl essentially comes from contiguous relations}.
-As a variant of Problem \ref{prob:cfcr} we pose: \begin{problem} When does a rational solution to Problem $\rII$ {\sl essentially} come from contiguous relations ? \end{problem}
+If $\lambda$ is a {\sl rational} solution to Problem $\rII$ and $k$ is the least common denominator of its principal part $\bp =(p, q; r) \in \Q^3$, then $k \lambda \in \Z^3$ is an integral solution to the same problem, so we can ask whether $k \lambda$ comes from contiguous relations.
+If the answer is ``yes", we say that the rational solution $\lambda$ {\sl essentially comes from contiguous relations}.
 It is easy to see that formula \eqref{eqn:gpf} can be recovered from formula \eqref{eqn:gpf-mult} via relation \eqref{eqn:f-mult}.
-Indeed, we have only to replace $w$ by $w/k$ in \eqref{eqn:gpf-mult} and use the multiplication formula \eqref{eqn:mult} in the other way round (see Lemma \ref{lem:divisible} for a relevant discussion).
-However, it is totally unclear whether formula \eqref{eqn:R} can be recovered from formula \eqref{eqn:R-mult}, because with respect to the multiplication $R(w; \lambda)$ has no such simple structure as the relation \eqref{eqn:f-mult} for $f(w; \lambda)$, so we have to establish a bilateral link between Problems $\rI$ and $\rII$.
-This is one of several reasons for the importance of discussing Problem \ref{prob:back}.
-We refer to Remark \ref{rem:kummer} for another reason.
+Indeed, we have only to replace $w$ by $w/k$ in \eqref{eqn:gpf-mult} and use the multiplication formula \eqref{eqn:mult} in the other way round.
+However, it is totally unclear whether formula \eqref{eqn:R} can be recovered from formula \eqref{eqn:R-mult}, because $R(w; \lambda)$ does not have such a simple multiplicative structure as the function $f(w; \lambda)$ has in formula \eqref{eqn:f-mult}.